Connect the ROI Dots with Offline Event Tracking

 Offline Events removes a lot of that second guessing.

 The new tool allows you to upload a file from your customer relationship management (CRM) software so Facebook can match the users who were shown your ad to offline events.
-It creates a fuller picture of your conversions using data shared by users on their profiles and Polk data that’s already built into Facebook.
+It creates a fuller picture of your conversions using data shared by users on their profiles.

 How Do I Set Up Offline Event Tracking?

-Anyone attempting to use Facebook Offline Events needs to use Business Manager.
-If you haven’t put your dealership’s pages in a Facebook Business Manager account yet, start here first and then circle back to this post.
+Anyone attempting to use Facebook Offline Events needs to use Ads Manager.
+If you haven’t put your dealership’s pages in a Facebook Ads Manager account yet, start here first and then circle back to this post.

 There’s some important info to read before you hit Accept.
 I highly recommend you actually read it versus blindly clicking.
 Always.